deep-zspace/NYC-taxi-Trip-Fare-Prediction/README.md

 To train a model using traditional machine learning algorithms, import the `main.py` script with notebook:

-This script loads the dataset, preprocesses it, trains a regression model, and saves the trained model to the `train_model/` directory.

 #### Neural Networks

 To train a model using a neural network, import the `main_nn.py` script with notebook: